Virtual Info Session

 We will now go over the program admission requirements in some additional detail.

-And a complete set of applications which include items such as your personal statement essay short video letters of recommendation Etc
+And a complete set of applications which include items such as your personal statement essay, short video, letters of recommendation, ect.

 Requirements to Focus On: Exams (7:20)